knpuniversity/symfony4/knpu/ep3b-doctrine-relations/pagination.md

 But, hmm, it doesn't say anything about autowiring here.
 That's a problem: the bundle needs to tell us what class or interface we can use to autowire the paginator service.
-Ah, dont worry: we can figure it out on our own!
+Ah, don't worry: we can figure it out on our own!

 Go back to your terminal Excellent!
 The install finished.
 Now run: